From the most ancient to the most alluring, we’re bringing you an A-Z guide to Norwegian churches.

 During the Viking Age in Norway, Viking religion was prevalent.
 What we know about the religion of Vikings comes from a mix of written sources and archeological finds.

 The Vikings were polytheistic, and though much of their pantheon has been reconstructed quite vividly, we don’t know many details about their religious sites and rites.
-We believe much of their worship and religious rituals were done in the home and in nature.
+However, we believe much of their worship and religious rituals were done in the home and in nature.

 Services like mass and buildings like churches, to our knowledge, didn’t exist – though there is some evidence of possible cultic activity sites.

-From the 9th to the mid-11th centuries, Vikings had only sporadic contact with Christians through traveling missionaries and traders; including monks, Vikings converted to Christianity abroad, and bishops accompanying Christian kings on diplomatic missions.
+From the 9th to the mid-11th centuries, Vikings had only sporadic contact with Christians such as traveling missionaries and traders.
+Some Vikings converted to Christianity abroad, while others were influenced at home by missionaries, or bishops accompanying Christian kings on diplomatic missions.
 During this time, the large majority of Norway’s inhabitants weren’t Christian.

 The introduction of Christianity